BPS District Computer Science and Cybersecurity Standards Book

 (T) Troubleshooting - Strategies for solving technology system problems.

-- CSC-11.TS_T.1 Follow appropriate guidelines that convey systematic troubleshooting techniques to identify and fix errors.
-(Continued growth)
+- CSC-12.TS_T.1 Implement systematic troubleshooting strategies to identify and fix errors.

 (PSA) Problem Solving & Algorithms - Strategies for understanding and solving problems.

 (DCA) Data Creation & Analysis - Data can be collected, used, and presented with computing devices or digital tools.